apache/kudu/docs/design-docs/cfile.md

 ## Data Encodings

-cblock data is encoded before being stored.
-If compression is enabled, then the cblock is encoded first, and then compressed.
+Block data is encoded before being stored.
+If compression is enabled, then the block is encoded first, and then compressed.

-Data cblocks are best-effort size limited to `--cfile-default-block-size` bytes, at which point a new cblock will be added to the CFile.
+Data blocks are best-effort size limited to `--cfile-default-block-size` bytes, at which point a new block will be added to the CFile.

 ### Plain Encoding